-Enjoy a four-hour adventure that takes your through breathtaking Acadian National Park, followed by a "Downeast" lobster bake.
+Enjoy a 4-hour adventure that takes your through breathtaking Acadia National Park, followed by a "Downeast" lobster lunch.
 Make your way along Loop Road, the 27-mile-long road that connects the park’s lakes, mountains, forests and rocky coast.
 You’ll continue past famous sights including Jordan Pond House and Otter Cliffs, before arriving at a scenic photo stop within the park.
 One of the highlights of Acadia National Park is the diversity of its landscape.
 This park is home to glacial mountain ridges that look like ice cream cones from a distance.
 It also contains granite peaks reaching more than 1,000 feet into the air.

 Next, bring your appetite to a delicious "downeast feast."
 With 3,478 miles of shoreline, Maine’s lobsters set the standard by which all the world’s lobsters are judged.
 (Did you know it's a felony to rob someone else’s lobster pots?)
-Your lobster lunch includes a buffet starring lobster and accompanied by mussels, corn on the cob, potato, coleslaw and bread and finished with a sweet blueberry dessert.
+Your lobster brunch/lunch includes a buffet starring lobster and accompanied by mussels, corn on the cob, potato, coleslaw and bread and finished with a sweet blueberry dessert.
 Steak is available for non-lobster eaters.

 • Rich natural beauty and heritage: Acadia National Park is the oldest American national park east of the Mississippi River.